taolee24/INFSCI_2545/hw3/README.md

 ###Scenario 1

-Given I am in the register page, http://store.demoqa.com/tools-qa/?action=register When I input a invalid email address taolee_@.com
+Given I am in the register page, http://store.demoqa.com/tools-qa/?action=register.
+When I input a invalid email address taolee_@.com.
-Then I should get an error message “The email address isn’t correct”
+Then I should get an error message “The email address isn’t correct”.

 ###Scenario 2